SpaceX reusable launch system development program: Design history

 The first reference by SpaceX of a rocket concept with Starship lifting capabilities was in 2005.
 In a student conference, Musk briefly mentioned a theoretical heavy‑lift launch vehicle code-named BFR, later known as the Falcon XX.
 It would be powered by a larger version of the Merlin engine, called Merlin 2, and feature a lifting capability of 140 metric ton to low Earth orbit.
 In 2012, in a public discussion about a conceptual Mars colonization program, Musk described the Mars Colonial Transporter.
 He envisioned it as a reusable super heavy-lift launch vehicle that could deliver approximately 150 to 200 metric ton to low Earth orbit.
-The Mars Colonial Transporter might be powered by Raptors, consuming liquid methane and liquid oxygen.
+The Mars Colonial Transporter might be powered by Raptor engines, consuming liquid methane and liquid oxygen.

 In September 2016, at the 67th International Astronautical Congress, Musk announced the Interplanetary Transport System (ITS), a conceptual reusable rocket conceived to launch humans to Mars and other destinations in the Solar System.
 The ITS was to be 122 m tall, 12 m wide, and capable of lifting 300 metric ton to low Earth orbit.
 Both stages were to be made from carbon composites.
 The first stage or booster was to be powered by 42 Raptors, and the second stage by nine Raptors.
 Once refueled while in Earth orbit, the spacecraft could accelerate to Mars.
 When an Interplanetary Spaceship enters the atmosphere, it cools itself via transpiration and controls the spacecraft's descent by moving its delta wings and split flaps.
 At the following Congress, Musk announced a replacement rocket called the Big Falcon Rocket or informally Big Fucking Rocket.
 The Big Falcon Rocket is 106 m tall and 9 m wide.
 In that conference, he talked about a possible suborbital transportation feature and termed it Earth to Earth.

 In November 2018, the present names were first used: Super Heavy for the booster, Starship for the spacecraft, and Starship system or just Starship for the whole vehicle.
 Around that time, Musk announced a redesigned spacecraft concept with three aft flaps and two forward flaps.
 In January 2019, Musk announced that Starship would be made from stainless steel and stated that this might be stronger than an equivalent carbon composite in a wide range of temperatures.
 In March, Musk tweeted that SpaceX opted for a heat shield composed of hexagonal ceramic tiles instead of transpiration.
 In October, the Starship spacecraft's engine configuration was changed to three Raptors optimized for atmospheric pressure and three optimized for space.
 The number of rear fins was reduced from three to two and placed at the heat shield's edges.